iotivity/iotivity.github.io/_pages/about.md

 The IoTivity project delivers a reference implementation of the OCF standard specifications.
 The OCF specifications are ISO/IEC recognized international standards.

+## Licence

+The IoTivity code base is released under "Apache 2.0" license.
+This means that everyone can use the code "as is".
+For more details see the [license](https://github.com/iotivity/iotivity-lite/blob/master/LICENSE.md)